-- a catalogue description of 150 words
+- a catalogue description of 100 words

 - a description of educational goals

-The Sheridan Center for Teaching and Learning offers online resources to help faculty with some aspects of course and syllabus design.
+The Sheridan Center for Teaching and Learning offers online resources to help faculty with aspects of course and syllabus design.